ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 •	Use aria role alertdialog for the Failure message.

-24. We must have confirmation dialogues before action is taken that has serious consequences and / or cannot be reversed i.e. deleting objects.
+24. We must have confirmation dialogues before an action is taken that has serious consequences and / or cannot be reversed i.e. deleting objects.
 (3.3.4)
 25. Use the aria role status for status messages.
 (4.1.3)
 ## Extra Content
 26. If an element like a tab gets keyboard focus or receives the pointer hover and then additional content i.e.  a tool tip or a popover is displayed.
 We have to make sure the additional content does not interfere with the usage of the rest of the page: The additional content must be dismissable for example by clicking Esc or X. The additional content must be hoverable itself and must not disappear once the trigger is left.
 (1.4.13)